kwabenasapong/openpldoc/manual/source/configure.rst

 **Override display position:**

+  If your projector display is different from your monitor display you can select the :guilabel:`Override display position` and change these settings to match your projector display.

+**Note:**
-  This setting defaults to your computer monitor.
-If your projector display is different, select the :guilabel:`Override display position` and make the changes here to match your projector display.
-This option also comes in handy when you have the :guilabel:`Display if a single screen` box selected.
-This gives you the ability to make the display smaller so it does not cover your whole screen.
+  This option can also be use when you have the :guilabel:`Display if a single screen` box selected.
+This gives you the ability to make the display window smaller and place it in a desired location so it does not cover your monitor screen.

 CCLI Details
 ^^^^^^^^^^^^